deg/redmapel/README.md

 ## Usage

 TBD.
-For now: use the source, Luke.
+For now use the source, Luke.

 ## License